 I’ve always been intimidated by making cheesecake.
 The springform pan, the water bath, the no opening the oven door or it will crack, etc. etc. Then I happened upon recipes for mini cheesecake that made these fears go away.
 And, once I made one myself, I had a hard time figuring out what all the fuss was about.

 To start, this is a mini cheesecake.
-It will make enough for two people, and possibly more.
-Depending on how big you cut your cake slices. 🙂 Second, this small batch Creamy Pumpkin Swirl Cheesecake is made in a loaf pan.
-We’ll talk about that more in a second.
+It will make enough for two people, and possibly more, depending on how big you cut your cake slices.
+Second, this small batch Pumpkin Swirl Cheesecake is made in a loaf pan, and we’ll talk about that more below.

 - No spring form pan needed.

-- No need to cook in a water bath.
+- No need to the cook the cheesecake in a water bath.

 - Everything gets mixed in two small bowls, and one food processor.

 - Mixing up all of the ingredients should take you less than 15 minutes.

 - The majority of the ingredients are pumpkin pie spices.
 Translation – there are only 6 cheesecake ingredients.

 Looking for more Pumpkin and Fall Dessert recipes and ideas?
 I have collected all of the cozy baking and dessert recipes on the blog in one place!
 Check out this page for all of my Fall inspired recipes.